WistfulAdris/useful-scripts/README.md

-# nginx-naxsi-pagespeed
+# Simdol's Useful Scripts

-This script is intended to automate installation & compilation of nginx, naxsi, and ngx_pagespeed.
-In addition, it allows you to update nginx, naxsi, and ngx_pagespeed just by changing the variables' version.
-Usually, the packages' versions listed on the script are up to date.
-However, it may be good practice to check to ensure that you get the lastest version installed.
+Instead of performing the tasks day by day, I've decided to program some scripts in bash / shell to lower the workload and spend time more efficiently.
+Or sometimes, I didn't want to perform same tasks over multiple Linux GNU / nix based systems.
+These scripts are highly experimental, and I am not responsible for whatever the outcome may be.
+That said, the scripts uploaded here are tested and used by myself and I only commit to upload the script that works.

 # Documentation

-Before running the script in bash or shell, ensure to change the variables.
-In addition, it is great practice to skim through the script before running the script.

-DIRECTORY=(This is the directory where it will use to download the packages and compile them)

-PAGESPEED=(pagespeed version goes here.
-Obtain one from https://github.com/pagespeed/ngx_pagespeed/releases)

-NGINX=(nginx version goes here.
-Obtain one from http://wiki.nginx.org/Install)

-NAXSI=(naxsi version goes here.
-Obtain one from https://github.com/nbs-system/naxsi/releases) COMPILE=(arguments that are used to compile NGINX goes here.
-Ensure that you modify this to your preference.)

-If you want to skip a process, (ex: skip installation of dependencies, or skip installation of naxsi), simply comment out the call of function in the bottom of the script.

-To upgrade any packages installed, simply change the versions of variables of the outdated packages in the variables.
-It will automatically compare the version installed (directory name in the cache), and update the packages into latest version.

-To run this script, simply type the following into bash or shell.

-chmod +x nnp.sh && bash nnp.sh
+Few things to note in mind:

+- Be sure to have at least some bash / shell experience before using the script!
+- *Always* read script's README.md as well as the script itself!
+- Be sure to ask or file an issue if you need help or if the script is not working as it is intended to be.

 # License

 You are free to use this script in accords to your need.
 I don't take credit of this script, and packages that were used in the script goes to respective owners.
-(Google, NGINX, NAXSI) If you wish to contribute to this code, please feel free to inform me.
+If you wish to contribute to this code, please feel free to inform me.